uoinfusion/Infusion/README.md

 We develop, test and regularly use Infusion in game on highly customized shard [UOErebor](http://uoerebor.cz/) (Czech only).
 Which means that Infusion is pretty stable on this shard and there is a lot of example scripts you can immediately start using:

-- Display status bar of your friends in an external window.
+- Display [status bar](ExampleScripts/UOErebor/party.csx) of your friends in an external window.
 These status bars never disappear so you always see how many HP your friends have.
 - Targeting red karma only, skipping own summon/pets.
+- Fast and reliable walking.
 - Damage notification.
 - Open bank using banker or house menu.
 - Using travel stones.